You are here

 While not required, you may submit GRE results as additional evidence of scholastic promise and aptitude.

 All application materials should be submitted through the online application.

 You must submit an online application form, complete application materials and the non-refundable application fee by the deadline of Feburary 15.

 A summary of your experiences in education, work, travel, volunteering, and other relevant areas.
-The maximum length is two pages, single spaced.
+The maximum length is two pages, double spaced.

 A written statement summarizing your understanding of urban design, why an urban design degree furthers your professional ambitions, and why studying urban design at UBC is the best fit.
 The maximum length is 2 pages, single spaced.

 Your portfolio is submitted digitally in your online application.
 The PDF can be a maximum of 20 letter-sized (8.5" x 11") pages and must be under 10MB in size.

 Tip: Use 150 pixels-per-inch or even 72 ppi images, or try saving the file as a Reduced Size PDF (“Save as Other”) in Adobe Acrobat, to bring down the file size.

 Your portfolio should contain six examples of creative works that demonstrate aptitude, experience, and accomplishment.
 Instead of providing a collection of one type of work, include a variety of works.
 Creative works may include a wide range of examples, including design work and planning projects.
 One example should be a written piece.

 You should organize your portfolio into a clear, well-crafted document.
 The portfolio should have concise, descriptive text on each page to adequately explain the work.
 If working in collaboration with others, please clearly indicate your contribution to the submitted work.